MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/puzzle.md

     * When a Player interacts with the Puzzle in any way, whether they solve it or not, Alter Ego will narrate " `[Player displayName]` uses the `[PUZZLE NAME]`." in the Puzzle's Room channel.

+* `matrix`
+   * The Puzzle behaves exactly the same as an `interact`-type Puzzle.
+However, its solved commands have special behavior.
+   * When the Puzzle's solved commands are executed, the outcomes of all of its required Puzzles are accessible in its solved commands.
+If a solved command contains the name of one of its required Puzzles in curly braces (for example: `{PUZZLE NAME}`), that string will be replaced with that Puzzle's outcome before it is executed.
+This allows solved commands to have variable arguments that result in different behavior depending on the outcomes of one or more Puzzles.
+   * This is especially useful for instantiating [procedurally generated Prefabs](../../moderator_guide/writing_descriptions.md#poss-attribute-name) with possibilities manually selected by a Player in other Puzzles.
+However, this behavior can be used in any bot command.

 * `player`
     * A Player must only interact with the Puzzle in order to solve it.
 However, the Player's name must match one of the Puzzle's solutions.
 The name is case sensitive.